-Agenda item no. 1 is meant for discussion only as the provision of Section 169(1) of the Companies Act, 1965 does not require a formal approval of shareholders for the Audited Financial Statements.
+Agenda item no. 1 is meant for discussion only as the provision of Section 169(1) of the Act does not require a formal approval of shareholders for the Audited Financial Statements.
 Hence, this item on the Agenda is not put forward for voting.

-2. Ordinary Resolution No. 7 - Proposed Renewal of Authority under Section 132D of the Companies Act, 1965 ("the Act") for the Directors to allot and issue shares
+2. Ordinary Resolution No. 7 - Proposed Renewal of Authority under Section 132D of the Act for the Directors to allot and issue shares

-The Company had, during its Fourteenth Annual General Meeting ("AGM") held on 17 June 2013, obtained its shareholders' approval for the general mandate for issuance of shares pursuant to Section 132D of the Act.
+The Company had, during its 15th AGM held on 6 June 2014, obtained its shareholders' approval for the general mandate for issuance of shares pursuant to Section 132D of the Act.
 As at the date of this notice, the Company did not issue any shares pursuant to this mandate obtained.

-Ordinary Resolution 7 proposed under item 7 of the Agenda is a renewal of the general mandate for issuance of shares by the Company under Section 132D of the Act.
-The mandate, if passed, will provide flexibility for the Company and empower the Directors to allot and issue new shares speedily in the Company up to an amount not exceeding in total 10% of the issued share capital (excluding treasury shares) of the Company for such purposes as the Directors consider would be in the interest of the Company.
+Ordinary Resolution 7 proposed under item 8 of the Agenda is a renewal of the general mandate for issuance of shares by the Company under Section 132D of the Act.
+The mandate, if passed, will provide flexibility for the Company and empower the Directors to allot and issue new shares speedily in the Company up to an amount not exceeding in total 10% of the issued and paid-up share capital (excluding treasury shares) of the Company for such purposes as the Directors consider would be in the interest of the Company.
 This would eliminate any delay arising from and cost involved in convening a general meeting to obtain approval of the shareholders for such issuance of shares.
-This authority, unless revoked or varied by the Company at a general meeting, will expire at the next AGM
+This authority, unless revoked or varied by the Company at a general meeting, will expire at the next AGM.